arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	**VASTData** tells video player what to play.
 All the ads to be displayed should be inside this container.

-	**TrackingEvents:** it‚Äôs used to track the start and end of an ad break and whether an error occurred during the ad break.
+	**TrackingEvents:** itís used to track the start and end of an ad break and whether an error occurred during the ad break.

 	> **Note:** The media files used in the VMAP file provided are videos already uploaded to a blob storage.
 Their URIs can be found inside the MediaFile elements of the vmap.xml file.